 Chris Jones was one of the three founders of Canalys and is based in the Americas office in Palo Alto, California.
-Chris specializes in mobile ecosystems and devices – from mobile phones to apps.
+Chris specializes in mobile devices and wearable technology.

 In 2000, Chris pioneered market-specific analysis around smart phones and handhelds, helping Canalys to become the leading global provider and standard source of data and analysis for these devices.
 Under Chris’ leadership, Canalys’ Smart Phone Analysis services – renowned for their quality, consistency, clear device segmentation, timeliness and respected team of analysts – continue to add customer value by regularly increasing the depth and breadth of the research covered.